CCRSF-IFX/SF_Fastq-QC/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the `config.yaml` file in the `config/` folder.
+For test purpose: use mock data located in test folder.

-### Step 3: Load Load the snakemake version 8 or above
+### Step 3: Load the snakemake version 8 or above

 `module load snakemake/8.4.8`